What This Article Covers

 - Why is the term “new possibilities in human life” used?
 What is that adding to one’s understanding of SAP Leonardo?

 The PLAT.ONE Acquisition

 SAP acquired the very small PLAT.ONE software vendor.
 PLAT.ONE is doing what SAP would like to do (although on a very small scale), so SAP purchased them.
-However, PLAT.ONE had really nothing to do with SAP prior to its acquisition.
+However, PLAT.ONE had nothing to do with SAP before its acquisition.
 In fact, for some reason Plat.One did not connect to HANA.

 As a researcher who is primarily dedicated to studying SAP, I find it unlikely that SAP will be able to do much with PLAT.ONE.
 SAP did not integrate BusinessObjects into BW as promised.
 It did not leverage SuccessFactors except for learning about Cloud/SaaS from them.
 It is not leveraging Ariba.
 It did not leverage several acquisitions in the CAD/CAM space and PLM space to do anything with its PLM solution.
 It did little with the Sybase acquisition.
 So, therefore, it seems more likely than not that SAP will not do much with PLAT.ONE.